C++ Developer Resources: Object-Oriented Twist on a Classic Programming Language

 - Learning C++ by Creating Games with UE4

-- Cprogramming.com Game Programming in C & C++
+- Cprogramming.com Game Programming in C and C++

 - Beginning C++ Through Game Programming